dhanushl0l/artificial-intelligence-chatbot/README.md

 ## Demo
 <img src="https://im2.ezgif.com/tmp/ezgif-2-d96c310761.gif" alt="browser history output" style="max-width:70%;box-shadow:0 2.8px 2.2px rgba(0, 0, 0, 0.12)">

-Click the above image to watch the demo video.

 ## Usage

 Just download the sorce file and run the `chatbot.py` file using python and `data.json` file should in the same folder as the `chatbot.py` file: